locationtech/geomesa/docs/tutorials/shallow-join.rst

 2. The two Simple Features have both been aggregated into one of a new type.
 3. One of the Simple Features has been aggregated (but not both).

-For the sake of brevity, we will only show the first case, with the other three following similar patterns.
+For the sake of brevity, we will only show the first case, with the other two following similar patterns.

 .. code-block:: scala